Return to top

 Vegan Protein Pancakes

-Vegan protein pancakes are super easy to make, are light, fluffy and require just a few simple ingredients.
-It's easy to customize, ready in less than 30 minutes, and can be made gluten free as well.
-It's the perfect breakfast for the whole family, and is great for meal prep too!
+Easy vegan protein pancakes are light, and fluffy, and use just a few simple ingredients.
+This recipe is ready in less than 30 minutes, customizable, and simple to make gluten-free.
+A delicious breakfast for the whole family and great for meal prep!

 Prep Time10 minutes